kartik-015/UGSF_student_portal/README.md

-# Student Portal - Charusat University
+# Student Portal - Charusat University by yash

 A comprehensive full-stack student management portal built with Next.js, MongoDB, and Tailwind CSS.
 Features role-based access control, real-time notifications, and modern UI inspired by Notion and Google Classroom.